awsdocs/amazon-redshift-developer-guide/doc_source/t_Loading-data-from-dynamodb.md

 readratio '<integer>';
 ```

 The values for *authorization* are the AWS credentials needed to access the Amazon DynamoDB table\.
-If these credentials correspond to an IAM user, that IAM user must have permission to SCAN and DESCRIBE the Amazon DynamoDB table that is being loaded\.
+If these credentials correspond to a user, that user must have permission to SCAN and DESCRIBE the Amazon DynamoDB table that is being loaded\.

 The values for *authorization* provide the AWS authorization your cluster needs to access the Amazon DynamoDB table\.
 The permission must include SCAN and DESCRIBE for the Amazon DynamoDB table that is being loaded\.
 For more information about required permissions, see [IAM permissions for COPY, UNLOAD, and CREATE LIBRARY](copy-usage_notes-access-permissions.md#copy-usage_notes-iam-permissions)\.
 The preferred method for authentication is to specify the IAM\_ROLE parameter and provide the Amazon Resource Name \(ARN\) for an IAM role with the necessary permissions\.
 For more information, see [Role\-based access control](copy-usage_notes-access-permissions.md#copy-usage_notes-access-role-based)\.